geany/www.geany.org/page_content/documentation/faq.md

 ## How can I change the language of the user interface?

+On Windows:

+The default way to use English instead of your system's locale is to deselect the "Language Files" (aka translations) option when running the Windows installer.

+In the case that you have already installed Geany, there are a few possible workarounds to consider:

-On Windows: The easiest way is to change the Geany shortcut that was created during the installation.
+The easiest way is to change the Geany shortcut that was created during the installation.
 It is recommended to create a copy of the Geany shortcut for the desired UI language.